datancoffee/sirocco-mo/README.md

 ## Repo Index

-This repository has the following artifact folders:
+This repository has the following artifact folders and files:

 * bigquery - A set of shell scripts and BigQuery table schema definition files in .json format to build a BigQuery dataset that has the full contents of the Sirocco Dictionary.

-* src/main/resources - Location of the Sirocco Dictionary, Apache OpenNLP model files, and WordNet config settings ** csdict - Sirocco Dictionary, consisting of more than a dozen CSV files ** opennlp15model-sa - OpenNLP 1.5 model files, with customizations (customization log in changelog.txt) ** wordnet - contains res_properties.xml file that defines the WordNet dictionary files
+* src/main/resources - Location of the Sirocco Dictionary, Apache OpenNLP model files, and WordNet config settings csdict - Sirocco Dictionary, consisting of more than a dozen CSV files opennlp15model-sa - OpenNLP 1.5 model files, with customizations (customization log in changelog.txt) wordnet - contains res_properties.xml file that defines the WordNet dictionary files

-pom.xml - Maven pom file necessary for creating a jar containing all of the dictionary resources
+* pom.xml - Maven pom file necessary for creating a jar containing all of the dictionary resources

 ## How to build this Maven project